 Dr. Darwin next decided his son would make a suitable country parson, and sent him to Christ’s College, Cambridge, for two years.
 Although a devout Bible believer at this point, Darwin seems to have spent less time studying theology and more on hunting both foxes and beetles and playing cards with “dissipated low-minded young men.”
 But he also forged friendships with senior members of the university staff, who apparently saw something in this young man who scamped his studies and collected mosses and rocks.

-“Looking back, I infer there must have been something in me a little superior to the common run of youth, otherwise the above-mentioned men, so much older than me and higher in academic position, would never have allowed me to associate with them,” Darwin later wrote.
+“Looking back, I infer there must have been something in me a little superior to the common run of youth, otherwise the above-mentioned men, so much older than me and higher in an academic position, would never have allowed me to associate with them,” Darwin later wrote.

 One of them, botany professor John Stevens Henslow, became a close friend and a defining influence in his life.
 He recommended young Darwin for the position of naturalist on the Royal Navy vessel Beagle, commissioned to make a scientific survey of the coasts of South America.
 Despite his father’s objections, and after many delays, Darwin set forth on “by far the most important event in my life” on December 10, 1831.

 The voyage was scheduled to last two years but extended to almost five.
 Although Darwin was originally hired as a geologist, he collected botanical specimens as well, sending cases of them back to Henslow along with detailed field notes.
-He traveled throughout South America, South Africa, Australia, the Falklands and a number of small Oceanic islands, wondering at the diversity of plant and animal life, collecting fossils of giant sloths and extinct giant armadillos.
+He traveled throughout South America, South Africa, Australia, the Falklands, and a number of small Oceanic islands, wondering at the diversity of plant and animal life, collecting fossils of giant sloths and extinct giant armadillos.
 He saw miniature foxes, wolves unlike the European variety, flightless birds and beetles, and that puzzling creature the duck-billed platypus.

 He trolled for plankton, whose varied beauty served no apparent purpose.
-He rode, hiked, hunted, endured bad weather and mosquito bites and experienced good health except for seasickness until September 1834, when he fell deathly ill in Chile.
+He rode, hiked, hunted, endured bad weather and mosquito bites, and experienced good health except for seasickness until September 1834, when he fell deathly ill in Chile.
 He was probably a victim of Changas’ disease, caused by exposure to armadillos, which he studied and occasionally ate, or bites from the Benchuca, “the great black bug of the Pampas.”
 It was the beginning of a life of chronic illness.

 Beagle arrived in the archipelago of the Galapagos in September 1835.
 There Darwin observed the varied beaks and body structure of the native finches (later called Darwin’s finches) and mockingbirds, which were obviously adapted to different biological niches.
 He noted the giant tortoises, which the sailors happily collected for food, and three varieties of turtle.
 He learned that among the five islands he visited, some had plants that others did not, although their climate and terrain were the same.
 It all caused him to question creationism.